Does being active on social media overwhelm you?

 Take to the drawing board and list out whatever you think your audience will find valuable.
 Would they like to read an interesting blog post?
 If so, add ‘share valuable articles’ to your list of content to share on social media.

-At the same time, decide on the broad topics that you’ll talk about to create your social content.
+At the same time, decide on the broad topics that you’ll talk about to create your social content and create a mindmap on more specific subtopics that can support them.
 For instance, if you’re a content marketing agency, it makes sense to share the following:

 - Impressive case studies in the content marketing sphere